Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "...Conspire together."

 Leela’s shack had a nice wide window so she could better interact with her customers.
 Even so, Daar filled and exceeded its frame; he was a huge furry wall of muscle blotting out the sunset.
-She tried not to stare, but...he was sleek and short-furred today, which was when he was his most unashamedly distracting.
+She tried not to stare, but... he was sleek and short-furred today, which was when he was his most unashamedly distracting.
 It was raining too, so his fur was slicking down and clinging to every inch of him…

 ...Well, there were definitely *some* perks to being a target of Daar’s affections.